clowdr-app/clowdr/hasura/README.md

 1. In `hasura/.env.local` set the value of `HASURA_GRAPHQL_ADMIN_SECRET` to the Hasura admin secret value generated at the beginning of this setup process.
 Set the value of `EVENT_SECRET` to another secure random value.
 1. Run the `Hasura Console -- Local Development` task within VSCode:
    `Terminal > Run Task`.
 This will start the GraphQL engine in Docker first, and that VSCode task will prompt for a Docker project name with a default filled in.
 Press enter to accept the default.
-   - Due to a race condition between writing Hasura's metadata and applying migrations, we recommend running these sequentially.
-To do this, comment out the `volume` `./hasura/metadata:/hasura-metada` in `docker-compose.yaml` and run the `Hasura Console -- Local Development` task.
-Once complete, uncomment `./hasura/metadata:/hasura-metada` and run `Hasura Console -- Local Development` again.
+   - If you find that the Docker container runs out of memory or crashes on first startup, then we recommend applying the migrations and writing the Hasura metadata sequentially.
+To do this, comment out the `volume` `./hasura/metadata:/hasura-metadata` in `docker-compose.yaml` and run the `Hasura Console -- Local Development` task.
+Once complete, uncomment `./hasura/metadata:/hasura-metadata` and run `Hasura Console -- Local Development` again.
 1. Check that the Docker Compose task ran successfully in the Task Output
    - If you get an error from this task, make sure the Docker app is running first!
 1. Check that the Hasura Console task ran successfully in the Task Output